-When I went to Mongolia I was quite impressed with the nomadic herders that I met in the Gobi Desert.
+When I went to Mongolia, I was very impressed with the nomadic herders I met in the Gobi Desert.
 I learned a lot from them and how the nomadic herders in an area all work together as a support system for their small community.

-Mongolia is a landlocked country in East Asia that is sandwiched between Russia, China and Kazakhstan.
-Mongolia has 1,564,116 square kilometers (603,909 square miles).it is also the 18th largest country in the world but the most sparsely populated sovereign state in the world with a population of about 3,000,000 people with about half of the population living in the capital city of Ulaanbaatar.
-This sparsity of the population also allows gives the nomadic herders lots of land and wide-open spaces where their herds can roam.
+Mongolia is a landlocked country in East Asia that is sandwiched between Russia, China, and Kazakhstan.
+Mongolia has 1,564,116 square kilometers (603,909 square miles); it is also the 18th largest with landmass, but the most sparsely populated sovereign state globally, with about 3,000,000 people, and half of the population living in the capital city of Ulaanbaatar.
+This population’s sparsity also allows the nomadic herders lots of land and wide-open spaces where their herds can roam.

-Because of this, any place outside Ulaanbaatar is pretty remote with small towns and limited services.
-I did not see any electricity in the countryside, as the Mongolia nomadic herders I stayed with used solar panels to give them some electricity.
+Because of this, any place outside Ulaanbaatar is pretty remote, with small towns and limited services.
+I did not see any electricity in the countryside, as the Mongolian nomadic herders I stayed with used solar panels to give them some electricity.

-The night before we had met one of the nomadic herders’ neighbors as he came into the yurt to share the evening meal with the family we were staying with.
-They all seemed to be very close and I discovered that the Mongolian nomadic herders would move with their herds about 4 times a year and generally they would move as a community with other nomadic herders and their families.
+The night before, we had met one of the nomadic herders’ neighbors as he came into the yurt to share the evening meal with the family we were staying with.
+They all seemed to be very close, and I discovered that the Mongolian nomadic herders would move with their herds about 4 times a year.
+Generally, they would move as a community with other nomadic herders and their families.

 This community lived close to each other but not as close as some neighborhoods in many places in the world.
 The closest nomadic herder I saw was about a mile down the road.

-So on this morning as I was looking at the sunrise and looking out at the nature of the Gobi Desert and the two camels that were sitting outside, I began to see a lot of commotion taking place.
-Nomadic herders I had not seen before were coming by on their dirt bikes and there was a kind of gathering of sorts going on.
+So on this morning, as I was looking at the sunrise and looking out at the nature of the Gobi Desert and the two camels sitting outside, I began to see a lot of commotion taking place.
+Nomadic herders I had not seen before were coming by on their dirt bikes, and there was a kind of gathering of sorts going on.

 The herders would come and then go off on their dirt bikes.
 Another would get on a camel and go riding off.
 When my English speaking guide finally got up that morning, I asked him what all the commotion was.
 Why was there a group of nomadic herders at our camp?

 We both discovered that the nomadic herder family we were staying with had called his other herder friends and ask them to come to find his camels.
 He had over 50 camels out in the desert that he could not find.
-Camels, unlike some other animals, did not travel in one large pack and so they needed the help of their neighbors to find all of them.
+Unlike some other animals, Camels do not travel in one large pack, so the nomadic herders needed the help of their neighbors to find all their camels.

-I also discovered that this kind of service was not unusual.
-These Mongolian nomadic herders lived in a very harsh climate where the winters could be especially cold and brutal.
+I also discovered that this kind of community support among the nomadic herders was not unusual.
+These Mongolian nomadic herders lived in a very harsh climate where the winters could be frigid and brutal.
 They depended on each other and their small nomadic communities for their very survival and the survival of their herds.
-They were in a community so that they could help each other and to support one another.
+They were in a community so that they could help each other and support one another.

-I feel there are things that we can all learn from these Mongolian nomadic herders and their willingness to go out and search for the camels that were not even their camels.
+I feel there are things that we can all learn from these Mongolian nomadic herders and their willingness to search for the camels that were not even their camels.
 To help their neighboring herder in his time of need.

 Here are some of the lessons we can all learn about community support:

-These Mongolia nomadic herders teach us that when we work together as a group we can accomplish so much more than if they try to go at it alone.
-I am not sure how my nomadic herding family would have been able to find all his camels on his own.
+The Mongolian nomadic herders teach us that we can accomplish more if we work together as a group.
+I am not sure how my nomadic herding family would have been able to find all his camels independently.
 But as he had a group of other experienced herders he could call upon to help, he was able to find them quite quickly.
-I also understood that he had first tried to find them all on his own, but was not able to find them by himself.

-There is great power in all of us striving to work together as a group and to help each other.
-By working together we can help to share the load, so to speak, and also share the work.
+There is great power in all of us striving to work together as a group and help each other.
+By working together, we can help share the load, speak, and share the work.
 I love this quote by Mother Teresa:

-Mother Teresa is trying to teach us all that if try to do our part in our community then together great things can happen.
+Mother Teresa is trying to teach us all that great things can happen if we try to do our part in our community.
 One person alone cannot change the world, but we can all be that small pebble that allows a ripple effect to happen.
-For great things to happen we must all work together.
+For great things to happen, we must all work together.

 Lesson 2 – Support your neighbor